Keyboard and Screen Reader Accessibility in Wispr Flow

 • Tested screen readers: VoiceOver (Mac), NVDA and JAWS (Windows), and TalkBack (Android).
 Other screen readers have not been tested.

-• Hub top bar: Controls (sidebar toggle, account panel, notifications) are not yet keyboard-accessible.
+• Hub top bar: The sidebar toggle, account panel, and notifications controls are not yet keyboard-accessible.

-• Collapsed sidebar: The floating tooltip that appears on hover is mouse-only and does not appear on keyboard focus.
+• Collapsed sidebar: The floating tooltip on hover is mouse-only and does not appear on keyboard focus.
 Item labels remain in the DOM, so screen readers can still read them.

-• Tab controls: Tab controls throughout the app (e.g., Stats dialog tabs) are not yet keyboard-navigable or properly announced by screen readers.
+• Tab controls: Tab controls throughout the app (e.g., Stats dialog tabs) are not yet keyboard-navigable or properly announced.
 The Settings sidebar navigation also lacks keyboard accessibility and ARIA roles.

-• Icon-only buttons: Some icon-only buttons (e.g., Dictionary search and sort) lack accessible labels for screen readers.
+• Icon-only buttons: Some icon-only buttons (e.g., Dictionary search and sort) lack accessible labels.

 • Help menu focus: Clicking outside the Help menu closes it but does not return focus to the Help button.
-Press Escape instead to close the menu and properly return focus.
+Press Escape instead to close it and properly return focus.

 • Hub stats bar: The streaks/words/WPM stats bar is not keyboard-accessible — it cannot be focused via Tab or activated via Enter.

-• Android accessibility shortcut error screen: The alert icon on this screen has a non-descriptive label ("Image") for TalkBack users.
+• Android accessibility shortcut error screen: The alert icon has a non-descriptive label ("Image") for TalkBack users.

-• iOS autocorrect: Autocorrect applies only when using the Wispr QWERTY keyboard.
+• iOS autocorrect: Applies only when using the Wispr QWERTY keyboard.
 The Keyboard Autocorrect toggle only appears for users enrolled in the Wispr QWERTY keyboard rollout.

-• Globe button availability: The globe (🌐) button only appears on small-screen iPhone models (iPhone SE 2nd and 3rd generation, 4.7" screens).
+• Globe button availability: Only appears on small-screen iPhone models (iPhone SE 2nd and 3rd generation, 4.7" screens).
 On larger iPhones, the system globe button is already available.

 • Swipe back screen: The "Swipe back to your app" screen is available on iOS 26.4 and later only.